xvelastin/unityaudioutility/README.md

 # unityaudioutility
-Collection of c# scripts for Unity audio implementation.
+Constantly growing collection of c# scripts for Unity audio implementation.
 Unfinished and undocumented.

 ## AudioSourceFader